-A strong concern of the 21st century is the common opinion that society, morals, values, principles, integrity, honesty, compassion, and good living is on its way out.
+A strong concern of the 21st century is the common opinion that in today’s society, morals, values, principles, integrity, honesty, compassion, and good living are on the way out.
 This is not just the spouting and the ramblings of the naysayers and the pessimists.
-Indeed, popular consensus shows to us that the average quality of living in the United States from a materialistic standpoint has gone up, but the quality of living from the viewpoint of morals, integrity, and basic human kindness has gone down.
+Indeed, popular consensus shows us that the average quality of living in the United States from a materialistic standpoint has gone up, but the quality of living from the viewpoint of morals, integrity and basic human kindness has gone down.

 Improve Society by Improving Yourself

 For those of us who desire an improvement in society at large, we must lead by example.
 To do this, we must set for ourselves a good example both at home and in the workplace.
 Setting a good example, according to great men like Mahatma Gandhi, Confucius, and Martin Luther King Jr., is the best way to erect positive, moral change through one’s own good actions.
 In spite of what some would say, we look to each other for wisdom and truth more so than we do to ourselves.
 When in doubt, we look to the man or the woman next to us.
 How is he or she dealing with the struggles of life?
 Should I follow his or her example?

 This is the key to better living not only for yourself, but for your fellow man.
 If you set a policy at work, follow it yourself.
 If you ask a family member to do something, make sure it is something you yourself would be willing to do.
 If you notice detriments in the character of others, look inwards and make sure you are not expressing those same characteristics in yourself.
 If you demand greatness and excellence from your family, from your friends, or from your co-workers, then be sure to touch the lives of those around you in such a way that inspires that very same greatness and excellence through simple kindness, not through demands or duress.